 - If you are creating new documents, you may find UWE’s Creating accessible documents webpage helpful.

-- The Library is running a webinar on creating accessible documents on 26 June at 13.30-14.30.
+- The Learning Development Centre is running a webinar on creating accessible documents on 5 September 2019, 3-4 pm.
 To find out more and to book, please visit the Creating accessible documents in Microsoft Office (basics) webpage.

 - The lynda.com course on Creating Accessible Documents in Microsoft Office (25 mins) provides some easy to follow tips.